 Record extracurriculars, service, and competitions on the homeschool transcript in order to show the richness of your teen’s life experiences.

-Download Human Development from A Christian Worldview and World History and Philosophy for some sparkle appeal, record the levels your teen worked on, and show involvement for a more attention-getting
+Download Human Development from A Christian Worldview and History and Philosophy of the Western World for some sparkle appeal, record the levels your teen worked on, and show involvement for a more attention-getting